Malaysia renews Lynas operating licence for 10 years

 Lynas said it received a letter from Malaysia’s Department of Atomic Energy confirming that its Malaysia operating licence has been renewed for a decade, with the formal licence to be issued by the regulator “in due course”.

-The group is one of the few rare-earth suppliers outside China with commercial-scale processing capacity.
+The group is one of the few rare-earths suppliers outside China with commercial-scale processing capacity.

 “Lynas welcomes the longer licence term which provides greater investment certainty for Lynas and for our rare-earths supply chain partners and customers,” chief executive officer and managing director Amanda Lacaze said in the company statement.